cwittenberg1919/code-sample/README.md

 ### Deployment
 If you whiz through this sample, try adding a deployment.
 We are a Docker and AWS shop.
 Getting something into an AWS or Heroku, or whatever you're comfortable with will be an "A+"

-### Project hints and questions
-* Stuck getting started?
-  * The official Spring Boot "hello world" example is a great starting point.
-* Still need help?
-  * Further hints are available, Feel free to ask questions here.
-Edit this file in your branch by adding to the questions section, push it, and we will update the file with answers.